hhvm/user-documentation/guides/hack/22-async/01-intro.md

 ## A Page As A Dependency Tree

-Imagine you have a page that contains two components; one stores data in MySQL, the other fetches from an API via CuRL - and both cache results in Memcached.
+Imagine you have a page that contains two components; one stores data in MySQL, the other fetches from an API via cURL - and both cache results in Memcached.
 The dependencies could be modeled like this:

 ![Dependency Tree](/images/async/async-dependency.png)